apuatcfbd/certgen/README.md

 # Use-case
 This can be useful in some cases where SSL is necessary but is not (easily) possible to use a real SSL certificate or just don't want purchase a real certificate.
-In out case - <br />
+In our case - <br />
 We've some applications which want to print from web to users local printer.
 Their printer is available in their local network & open for everybody in the network.
 As our site is using SSL but users local network printers aren't.
 This is a problem,